Wednesday, 24 June 2026

 we the occupied.

-In 1968 the town was a battle ground flanked on two sides by council housing estates: the Ponderosa and the White City, pebble dashed rows and blocks built at right angles to each other on low lying bogs, inhabited by the poorest of both denominations who qualified for these after doing time in the vacated POW camp out the Moy Road.
-Working class protestants occupied more salubrious zones to the south, Mill town and Moygashel where red brick industrial cottages nestled at the foot of the Windmill hill or around the linen factory, Dungannon’s industrial sector.
+In 1968 the town is a battle ground flanked on two sides by council housing estates: the Ponderosa and the White City, pebble dashed rows and blocks built at right angles to each other on low lying bogs, inhabited by the poorest of both denominations who qualified for these after doing time in the vacated POW camp out the Moy Road.
+Working class protestants occupy more salubrious zones to the south, Milltown and Moygashel, where red brick industrial cottages nestle at the foot of the Windmill Hill or around the linen factory, Dungannon’s industrial sector.

-Bigotry ran deep in the runnels, in the rills, in the streams and the air we breathed would soon smell of metal and burning flesh.
-The town was tense
+Bigotry runs deep in the runnels, in the rills, in the streams and the air we breathe will soon smell of metal and burning flesh.
+The town is tense

 like a skipping rope